 \item We also added spectroscopic redshifts for 16\% of the CTP sample using publicly available data.
-For the 76\% of the sample detected in LS10, we computed photometric redshifts using {\tt{PICZL}} \citep{Roster24}, reaching up to $z \approx 6$, although at these high redshifts the values are associated with large uncertainties.
-With all these redshifts, we investigated the colour-redshift relation of our sample in addition to computing their X-ray luminosities (refer to \cref{sec7}).
-We find that almost all of our CTPs pass the threshold to be considered an AGN, with most of them appearing as soft, bright, and unobscured type I sources.
+For the 82\% of the sample detected in LS10, we computed photo-$z$ using {\tt{PICZL}} \citep{Roster24}, reaching up to $z \approx 6$.
+However at these high redshifts, the values are associated with large uncertainties.
+With all of these redshifts, we investigated the colour-redshift relation of our sample in addition to computing their X-ray luminosities (refer to \cref{sec7}).
+We find that all of our CTPs pass our soft X-ray luminosity threshold to be considered an AGN, with more of them appearing as bright type I sources rather than type II.

 \item As the primary outcome of this paper, we present the CTP catalogue, which includes a wealth of information such as IDs, basic X-ray properties, {\tt NWAY} outputs, classification probabilities, and redshift data (see \cref{sec9}).
 By providing probabilities for all applicable sample characteristics, we ensure users have the flexibility to make informed selections tailored to their specific scientific goals, without being constrained by predefined thresholds or assumptions. \end{itemize}